Converting Garages in San Francisco

 Converting Garages to Community Uses

-If your zoning district doesn’t permit reducing the number of parking spaces, you may be able to rearrange the existing parking to free up space for other uses.
+Parking may be also be reconfigured to be more space-efficient, freeing up space for other uses.
 Several years ago Livable City helped relax the Planning Code’s restrictions on space-efficient parking, and tandem parking is now permitted in all districts, as are lifts and stackers.